gombiiiiii/gombiiiiii/README.md

 ## About Me

-**In English:**
 Currently studying software development and testing, while working as an Online Admin Executive at iSTYLE Hungary Kft.
 I am passionate about programming, automation, and e-commerce, always eager to learn new technologies.
 I thrive on collaboration, clear communication, and continuous improvement—often with a touch of humor.
-I will complete my Software Developer and Tester studies in April 2025, and plan to continue later as a Software Developer student.
+I will complete my Software Developer and Tester studies in April 2025, and plan to continue later as a Software Engineer student.

 ---